1933 Long Beach earthquake

+Tectonic setting

+The Newport–Inglewood Fault is a right-lateral strike-slip fault trending northwest–southeast, and parallel to other major right-lateral faults in California.
+The fault spans about 46 miles through the Los Angeles Basin, onshore from Culver City to Newport Beach, where it extends east-southeast into the Pacific Ocean and becomes the Rose Canyon Fault.
+The fault can be identified on the surface by a chain of low hills extending from Culver City to Signal Hill.
+The fault has a slip rate of approximately 0.6 mm (0.024 in)/year and is predicted to be capable of a 6.0–7.4 magnitude earthquake.

+The Newport–Inglewood Fault is part of the larger system of right-lateral strike-slip faults, most prominently the San Andreas Fault, which comprises the transform zone that separates the North American tectonic plate from the Pacific plate.

+Earthquake

+The 1933 Long Beach earthquake took place on March 10 at 5:54 P.M.
+PST with an estimated magnitude of 6.4 Mw, and a maximum Mercalli intensity of VIII (Severe).
+The epicenter of the quake was offshore, 3 miles south of Huntington Beach.
+The earthquake ruptured 15 miles towards the north, although it did not rupture at the surface.
+The shaking was especially strong in the cities of Long Beach and Compton.

 Damage

 Major damage occurred in the densely populated city of Long Beach on the south-facing coast of Los Angeles County.
 However, the damage was also found in the industrial area south of downtown Los Angeles.
-An estimated 75,000 mi3 area was impacted, being felt as far as San Joaquin Valley, Owens Valley, and Northern Baja California.
-The magnitude of the earthquake is considered medium, but a significant amount of damage occurred due to unfavorable geological conditions (landfill, water-soaked alluvium) combined with poorly constructed buildings.
-At Long Beach, buildings collapsed, water tanks fell through roofs, and houses were tossed off their foundations.
+An estimated 75,000 mi2 area was impacted, being felt as far as San Joaquin Valley, Owens Valley, and Northern Baja California.

+A significant amount of damage occurred due to unfavorable geological conditions (landfill, water-soaked alluvium) combined with poorly constructed buildings.
+In Long Beach, buildings collapsed, water tanks fell through roofs, and houses were tossed off their foundations.
 School buildings were among the structures that incurred the most severe damage.
 Within seconds, 120 schools within the Long Beach area were damaged, 70 of which were destroyed.
 It was recognized that unreinforced masonry bearing walls were the reason that school buildings suffered so much damage.

 On March 20, 2008, a Los Angeles Times article stated that "the 1933 quake changed the landscape, leading to improved school construction standards and a heightened awareness of earthquake risks."
 Among other buildings, the La Grande Station, the main Los Angeles terminal of the Atchison, Topeka, and Santa Fe Railroad, was heavily damaged.